SDG 16: Peace, Justice and Strong Institutions

 The university publishes its financial data annually in a public report.

-The Law Reform Commission of Saskatchewan includes USask College of Law faculty (Dwight Newman and Barbara von Tigerstrom) as two of the commissioners, and Commission Director Leah Howie is an instructor at USask.
+The Law Reform Commission of Saskatchewan includes USask College of Law faculty as two of the commissioners, and Commission Director Leah Howie is an instructor at USask.
 Law reform projects are initiated by the Commission in response to suggestions from the public and the legal community or at the request of the Minister of Justice and Attorney General.
 After preliminary research, consultation, and completion of a project, the Commission’s recommendations are formally submitted to the Minister of Justice and Attorney General as final proposals/reports.
 Recommendations are often enacted from these final reports.
 The Commission is funded by grants from the Law Foundation of Saskatchewan and the Ministry of Justice.
-Additionally, the Centre for Forensic Behavioural Science and Justice Studies (CFBSJS) at USask has partnerships with the Correctional Service of Canada (CSC) and the Saskatchewan Ministry of Corrections, Policing and Public Safety.

 Research Institutes, Centres, & Projects